bsalamin/ExPatApp/README.md

 * Political system
 * Educational system
 * Culture and lifestyle

 This data will be sourced from government agencies, international organizations (e.g., the UN and OECD), non-governmental organizations (NGOs), as well as private sources that may have relevant data for traveling, culture, and economics (Yelp, Google, etcetera).
+A [preliminary data flow chart diagram](https://github.com/nicolebplatt/ExPatApp/blob/main/Data%20Flow%20Chart.pdf) is available.

 ## Deliverable
 From analyzing the data, this project intends to answer the question of which countries are most suitable for emigration from America.